MyAddressHub/MyAddressHub/celery-setup.md

 # Celery Setup Guide

-This guide explains how Celery is set up and configured in the LaunchKit project.
+This guide explains how Celery is set up and configured in the MyAddressHub project.

 ## Overview